fuhaililab/sc2MeNetDrug/installation.md

 # Installation

 Here we provide three ways to run sc2MeNetDrug.
-In order sc2MeNetDrug run appropriately in local machine especially for large dataset, we recommend you to use computer with at least 16G RAM(32 or more would be recommended).
+Typically, sc2MeNetDrug will consume large memory during running if the size of scRNA-seq data is large.
+Regrad the normal size of scRNA-seq data, we suggest you to use the computer with at least 16RAM(32 or more is recommended)

 ## Docker